 Norman (The Promised Neverland)

 Norman is a calm, level-headed, polite, and kind youngster who wants to appear trustworthy to everyone around him.
-Norman is a difficult character due to his contradictory morals.
+Norman is a diffi character due to his contradictory morals.
 Norman, like Ray, is a realist who wants to flee with a small group of individuals.
 However, he considers himself selfish for worrying about his own life, whereas Emma worries about others before herself.
 Despite the odds, his feelings for Emma motivate him to emulate her idealistic ways, and he becomes determined to escape with his brothers.
-To do so, Norman has proven himself to be deceptive, vicious, and incredibly rational, readily consenting to Ray’s plot to kill Krone and Isabella in order to escape.
+To do so, Norman has proven himself to be deceptive, vicious, and incredibly rational, readily consenting to Ray’s plot to take the life of Krone and Isabella in order to escape.

 Norman is the smartest kid in Grace Field House, always scoring 100% on his daily exams.
 He likes to use what he learns in basic games like tag.
 He is a strategic, analytical, reasonable, and deductive thinker.
 He is a foreseeer who can plan ahead of time.
 Norman is also very stubborn and will not be swayed by anybody when he has made up his mind.
 His self-assurance originates from his belief that everything will work out in his favor if he plays his cards perfectly.
 He constantly relies on himself to answer, and Norman says he always achieved his goals.
 But he puts himself under a lot of stress to attain their goals, and he is afraid of losing or making mistakes.